gbmhunter/blog/content/pcb-design/component-packages/sot-1226-component-package/index.md

 As of March 2015, NXP seems to be the only manufacturer using this package.
 NXP has a series of logic gates and line drivers in this package.

+## 3D Render

+{{< img src="sot-1226-component-package-3d-render-top-bottom.gif" caption="A 3D render of the SOD-1226 component package.
+Image from http://www.nxp.com/packages/sot1226.html. "  >}}

 ## Dimensions

-{{< figure src="/images/2015/03/sot-1226-component-package-dimensions.png" width="481px" caption="The dimensions of the SOT-1226 component package.
+{{< img src="sot-1226-component-package-dimensions.png" width="481px" caption="The dimensions of the SOT-1226 component package.
 Image from http://www.nxp.com/documents/outline_drawing/sot1226_po.pdf."  >}}

-## Recommended Footprint
+## Recommended Land Pattern/Footprint

-{{< figure src="/images/2015/03/sot-1226-component-package-recommended-footprint.png" width="443px" caption="The recommended footprint (land pattern) for the SOT-1226 component package."  >}}
+{{< img src="sot-1226-component-package-recommended-footprint.png" width="443px" caption="The recommended footprint (land pattern) for the SOT-1226 component package."  >}}